101 – University of Guelph

 The University of Guelph is one of Canada’s top comprehensive universities, recognized for the high quality of our teaching, research and outstanding facilities.
-Engaged in a wide variety of academic programs, Guelph’s 22,000 students thrive on the cutting edge of their fields.
+Engaged in a wide variety of academic programs, our more than 29,000 students thrive on the cutting edge of their fields.

 - The beautiful main campus of 412 hectares is approximately an hour’s drive west of Toronto.

 - Includes a 165-hectare arboretum and a 12-hectare Research Park.

-- We are Guelph Gryphons.
-Our colours are red, gold, black.
+- We are the Guelph Gryphons.
+Our colours are red, gold and black.

 - More than 5,000 students live in residence.
 (This number is subject to change due to evolving COVID-19 protocols.)